 To sum up this week

-- We saw the classic Selkirkian prosodic hierarchy in action. - We saw how to translated boundary-projection rules into OT using ALIGN constraints. - We considered challenges this all poses to last week's simple postlexical stratum. - We looked at effects prosodic structure has on phonetics and possible effects it has on syntax.
-Next week (Week 10!)
+- We saw the classic Selkirkian prosodic hierarchy in action. - We saw how to translated boundary-projection rules into OT using ALIGN constraints. - We looked at effects prosodic structure has on phonetics and possible effects it has on syntax.